 Moving house can be one of the most expensive and stressful times of your life.
-Whilst factors like sales falling through, your dream house is snapped up by someone else, and finding buyers for your own property are sometimes out of your control, what you can control is making your move go well.
+With added pressure from the coronavirus (COVID-19) pandemic, amongst juggling other factors like sales falling through, your dream house being snapped up by someone else, and finding buyers for your own property are sometimes out of your control: what you can control is making your move go well.

-So to help you remember everything you need, we have put together the ultimate house moving checklist with expert help from cleaners, wellbeing counsellors, to locksmiths and removers and our very own expert agents to make sure you don’t miss a thing.
+So, to help you remember everything you need, we have put together the ultimate house moving checklist with expert help from cleaners, wellbeing counsellors, to locksmiths and removers and our very own expert agents to make sure you don’t miss a thing and complete your house move in the safest way possible.

 By this point, you’ll have an offer accepted on your new house and you’ll be going through the motions to be a homeowner.
 There can be a few pitfalls here and it’s important no matter which solicitors you’re with, to do the following: